What Parties Could Be Liable for a Truck Accident?

 That’s why we’re here.
 We help our clients cut through the difficult uncertainties around truck accidents to identify the responsible parties and hold them accountable.
 We’re on your side.

-If you’d like to discuss your situation with us, don’t hesitate to reach out for a free, no-obligation consultation.
+If you’d like to discuss your situation with us, don’t hesitate to reach out for a FREE, no-obligation consultation.
 When you meet with an attorney at Colombo Law, our attorneys can help you understand your situation, your options, and what to do next.
-Please give us a call at (614) 362-7000 for a free consultation in the Columbus area.
+Please give us a call at (614) 362-7000 in Columbus or (513) 599-8841 in Cincinnati for a FREE consultation in the Columbus and Cincinnati area.